Follow these best practices to create top-notch email invitations which comply with Trustpilot's guidelines.

 Invitations must be written and structured in a neutral and unbiased way.
 Leave out any statements that try to persuade customers to write reviews that reflect anything other than their honest, genuine opinion.

 An example of a biased invitation, which isn't allowed, is: "If you were happy with our services, please review us on Trustpilot.
 If not, please contact our customer support".
-This wording isn't allowed because it filters out negative reviews; happy customers will leave a positive review on Trustpilot, but unhappy customers will contact the company instead of leaving a negative review.
+This wording isn't allowed because it filters out negative reviews; happy customers will leave a positive review on Trustpilot, but unhappy customers will contact the business instead of leaving a negative review.

 Filtering out negative reviews wastes an opportunity to get feedback and learn how to improve.
-You'll also miss a chance to build credibility: consumers reading Trustpilot reviews often see company efforts to reply to and resolve negative reviews as a good thing!
+You'll also miss a chance to build credibility: consumers reading Trustpilot reviews often see efforts to reply to and resolve negative reviews as a good thing!

 3. We don't allow incentives